ajaychavan16/Image-Segmentation-for-Disaster-Resilience/README.md

-# 🌍 Image Segmentation for Disaster Detection
+# 🌍 Image Segmentation for Disaster Resilience

 This project uses satellite images and image segmentation techniques to detect disaster-affected areas such as floods, landslides, wildfires, and building collapses.
 The goal is to help authorities quickly identify impacted zones for faster response and recovery.